 Here’s a quick and easy recipe that I posted many years ago.

-It was one of my mother-in-law’s go-to recipes that were enjoyed by all.
+It is one of my mother-in-law’s go-to recipes that was, and still is, enjoyed by all.
 It goes great with a strong cup of coffee.

 It’s not too late to show Mom how much you love her by whipping up this easy Armenian walnut cake recipe for Mother’s Day!

 P.S.
 Pecans, almonds, or pistachios work as a great walnut replacement in this recipe.